HotMonkeyWings/AutoVax/README.md

 ### Config

-To have a look at how the browser is working, turn headless mode off.
+- To have a look at how the browser is working, turn headless mode off.
+(Option is now available on running the program)
 ```
 fireFoxOptions.headless = False
 ```

-To select your own state and district, change the paramater values in placeSelector()
+- You could search by district or by PIN.
+(Note: District is currently only limited to Kerala.
+To manually change it, change the `state` paramaeter in `searchByDistrict` from 18 to your state's number in the cowin website list)

-To disable 18+ filter, comment that line out.
+- To disable 18+ filter, comment that line out.

 ## Credits
 Dev Sony - [@HotMonkeyWings](https://github.com/HotMonkeyWings)